martinthomson/is-the-future/draft-thomson-is-the-future.md

 order to determine if {{?SIO-LABEL=RFC7444}} enjoys deployment such that documenting its semantics was a valuable service to the email community, whether it describes a proprietary mechanism, or whether the exercise of publication was aspirational effort and the protocol has since never been deployed.

-This section aims to identify several different
+In this specific case, querying the authors reveals that the specification has a small amount of use.

+This section aims to identify some of the important ways in which the stream is used for the publication of protocol specifications.
+It's likely that there are multiple reasons that motivate the publication of any single document.
+Therefore, this section is not intended to be a taxonomy of reasons, but more an examination of reasons that might motivate publication.

 ### Vendor-Specific Protocols